muratk5n/thirdwave/en/tweets/2019/week24.md

 ---

 Ted Cruz is High Horse.
 But he mostly seems to have the negative parts in check.

 ---

 Exactly.
 Bcz elections are about incumbents, not new challengers.
 Trump ran on 'not Obama' (the pro-white biz kinda originated out from that, sadly, just like Obama's 'not Bush' triggered dumb hick stuff) and won on that.

 "Hillary ran on 'not Trump' she lost"

 ---

 It's crazy how un-Obama DJT turned himself into.
 From the birther stuff to him being his polar opposite in all things did the trick.
 If Obama had a higher popularity that stuff wouldnt have worked.
 But it did.

 ---

-The Shapiro interviews are not too bad.
-I notice most I Am CRM types have an convo time with a guest.
-IAC needs to *listen*, so these convos are good for them.
-Pakman, Dore, Colbert, Seder (also IACs) do convo.

----

-IAC also needs to make others laugh.
-I am not exactly sure how this connects.
-Other profilers seem to think IAC needs to relate, of which listening is a part, humor is another, perhaps even stronger form of that.

----

 Dubya, Clinton, DJT: All I Am CRM.
 This type is overrepresented among the media types, politicians.
 I guess not-listening in confused times can be / seem decisive, and if they listen, the game gets even better.

 ---

 W00t

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Metacon Signs MoU with TruckMaint OÜ to to Jointly Develop Hydrogen Related Businesses in Baltic States--<a href="https://twitter.com/Metaconab?ref_src=twsrc%5Etfw">@Metaconab</a> <a href="https://twitter.com/hashtag/hydrogen?src=hash&amp;ref_src=twsrc%5Etfw">#hydrogen</a> <a href="https://twitter.com/hashtag/hydrognnow?src=hash&amp;ref_src=twsrc%5Etfw">#hydrognnow</a> <a href="https://t.co/mpLKLcBYMM">https://t.co/mpLKLcBYMM</a> <a href="https://t.co/rzWEMvzelv">pic.twitter.com/rzWEMvzelv</a></p>&mdash; FuelCellsWorks (@fuelcellsworks) <a href="https://twitter.com/fuelcellsworks/status/1138050545011372033?ref_src=twsrc%5Etfw">June 10, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>